How Do I Choose A Hair Serum?

 Fine Hair

-Your individual hairs may start out thicker depending on your genetics and ethnicity, but over time the quality of your hair can change.
+Your hair may start out thicker depending on your genetics and ethnicity, but over time the quality of your hair can change.
 The strands narrow due to diminished protein in the cortex, fewer cuticle layers, and follicle shrinkage, causing fine or wispy hair.

 Solution: To address fine hair, feed your head and hair with a serum containing sea kelp extract.
-Sea kelp contains a plethora of vitamins and minerals including iodine, vitamins A and C, and zinc to supplement your scalp, feed your follicles, and strengthen your hair.
+Sea kelp contains many vitamins and minerals, including iodine, vitamins A and C, and zinc, to supplement your scalp, feed your follicles, and strengthen your hair.

 Gray Hair

-How soon you turn gray is largely decided by your genes, though your hair does not actually “turn” gray.
+Your genes decide how soon you turn gray, though your hair does not actually “turn” gray.
 The melanocyte cells in your scalp inject pigment (melanin) into hair cells that contain keratin.
-As you age, melanin production is reduced, eventually causing your hair to grow in gray or white.
+As you age, melanin production is reduced, eventually causing your hair to grow gray or white.

 Solution: If you decide to celebrate your grays, choose a serum to keep your hair looking bright and hydrated with nourishing vitamins and oils.